rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/19_lecture-M3.md

 ---
 ### End of the lecture (Doubts) :
+- Q : is privilege escalation can be done on a system without touching that system physically <br>Ans : https://www.perplexity.ai/search/is-privilege-escalation-OXWbZ_1cQP6_hgHUs9nIEA
+- Q : how can i detect if my system has been compromised by privilege escalation <br>Ans :
-1. Q : in which language Python built on <br>Ans : i.e C , not java
+- Q : in which language Python built on <br>Ans : i.e C , not java
-2. Q : if that Victim put the password in BIOS of his/her system ✔<br>Ans : then we can't access the data of his/her system
+- Q : if that Victim put the password in BIOS of his/her system ✔<br>Ans : then we can't access the data of his/her system
-3. Q : in pendrive , we can insert payload or not <br>Ans : yes , but we can't run the payload in BIOS <br>- cuz to run it on BIOS , we need to boot the system
+- Q : in pendrive , we can insert payload or not <br>Ans : yes , but we can't run the payload in BIOS <br>- cuz to run it on BIOS , we need to boot the system
-4. u can set the password on BIOS , so that nobody can do Privilege Escalation <br>& u can also reset the password of BIOS also in future ✔
+- u can set the password on BIOS , so that nobody can do Privilege Escalation <br>& u can also reset the password of BIOS also in future ✔
 - Advice : to become a greater Ethical Hacker
 	- till yet , we just saw 2 tools i.e msfconsole & armitage - so both have different exploits for different services
 	- so practice what we completed yet - then u'll understand automatically how each exploit is working